Nairodie/Misc-problems/README.md

 # Misc-problems
-practice problems that I come across.
+Practicing smaller problems to solve as I am terrible at white boarding I have come to realize.